 What happens if your business is incorporated?
 Your children will need to pay payroll taxes like any other employee.
 But the benefits far outweigh the taxes owed.

 Starting in 2018, the Child Tax Credit was increased to $2,000.
 You can claim the credit on your return, assuming your children continue to meet the requirements to be considered a dependent.
 If your child earns enough to provide half of their own support, they no longer qualify.

 The tax savings for you are nice, but the early start to investing for your children is even better.
 Take the Roth IRA.
 Suppose they make contributions of $6,000 a year for six consecutive years.
 Result?
 After 45 years, they’d each have $350,000, assuming a 5% inflation-adjusted annual return.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include Money Date Night, That Extra Step and Keeping It Going.
+Ross’s previous articles include Money Date Night, That Extra Step and Keeping It Going.
 Follow Ross on Twitter @RossVMenke.